parduino/Femora/docs/introduction/DRMExamples/DRM.rst

    example2
    example3

-These examples progress from simple configurations to more complex geological settings, demonstrating FEMORA's capabilities in handling realistic seismic wave propagation problems.
+These examples progress from simple configurations to more complex geological settings, demonstrating Femora's capabilities in handling realistic seismic wave propagation problems.